bgveenstra/cs-lessons/introduction-to-algorithms.md

 <!--- - Distinguish between iterative and recursive algorithms and trace recursive function calls.   -->

-- Analyze the time and memory requirements of common patterns like for loops.
+- Recognize Big O time requirements of common patterns like for loops.

+- Analyze the time and memory requirements of algorithms with Big O notation.

 ### Preparation
 *Before this lesson, students should already be able to:*